SyedaFatima002/Web_Project_i211213_i211186/frontend/mysportsshop/README.md

 ## Pages
 1. Home Page
 2. Products Display Page
-3. Brand Display Page
-4. Item Page//
+3. Item Page//
-5. Cart
+4. Cart
-6. Wishlist//
+5. Wishlist//
-7. Order Page
+6. Order Page
-8. Notification Page//
+7. Notification Page//
-9. Profile Page
+8. Profile Page
     a.
 Profile Management
     b.
 Following List//
     c.
 View Order History
     d.
 View Loyalty Points//
-10. Login Page//
+9. Login Page//
-11. Sign Up Page//
+10. Sign Up Page//

 ## Personal Hooks Needed (Zustand)
 1. Login Hook (to see if current user is logged in, will use it to add discount, and to stop commenting)//